BigPolarBear1/factorization_v3/README.md

 I will rewrite the entire PoC this weekend.
 I've been learning about self-initializing quadratic sieve (using the large prime variation) ... so I am going to use that as a starting point, and begin improving it with my own findings....
 I'll upload a reworked version shortly...
 I'm too stubborn trying to do my own thing, and sometimes its good, but sometimes it also isn't.

+Anyway...
+I know I'm right... and I have a feeling the truth is going to reveal itself very soon... learning about self-initializing QS.. definitely was something I should have done sooner...
+I don't know why I skipped it and instead looked at number field sieve.
+But I see it now... and all I need to do now I construct a PoC that out-performs msieve... and it's game over.
+Watch what will happen.... stupid assholes.